SVL-simulator/runner/README.md

 # Scenario runner for SVL Simulator

-The scenario runner provides an environment for running PythonApi and Visual Scenario Editor (VSE) scripts with the SVL simulator.
+The scenario runner provides an environment for running PythonApi and Visual Scenario Editor (VSE) scripts with the SVL Simulator.

 ## Requirements
 - Linux operating system
 - Docker
-- SVL simulator
+- SVL Simulator

-## Installation with SVL simulator binary
+## Installation with SVL Simulator binary

-The release bundle for the scenario runner can be installed in the simulator binary directory.
+The release bundle for the scenario runner can be installed in the SVL Simulator binary directory.
 To install follow these steps:

-1. Download and extract the simulator release binary (2021.1 release or later)
+1. Download and extract the SVL Simulator release binary (2021.1 release or later)
 2. Download and extract the scenario runner bundle
 3. Open a terminal and navigate to the `scripts` directory in the extracted directory for the scenario runner:
     ```